JawadAlSaeed/HelpDesk-Project/README.md

 --------------------------------------------------------------------------------------------
 ## The Website
+The website is the main place for the employee that needs help, here he can make an account to assign each reuqests by its owner.
+In hte website, you can configure the account by changing the name and the password, you can also delete the account.

 ### Requests/View Requests:
 This is a feature that a user can use to request something from the company.
 In this page a user can do two things: